XamarinEngage/VS-Installation/README.md

 ![Alt text](xamarin-5.png"Xamarin5")

-Step 4 - run the app
+Step 4
-Actually run the application you’ve created.
+Run the app on an Emulator ( Make sure you have installed the Android Emulator in the XE Folder) Actually run the application you’ve created.
 Ensure it builds.
-It won't =D well first time it often won't, if it does then congratulations you have got everything!
+It won't always run well the first time it often won't, if it does then congratulations you have got everything!